 - BoJack and Princess Carolyn engage in this early on but move on quickly.

 - BoJack, again, with the president of his fan club, who he is only visiting to get more information on who Hollyhocks mother might be

-- After their divorce, Diane and Mr. Peanutbutter do this a few times
+- After their divorce, Diane and Mr. Peanutbutter do this twice.

 - "Shaggy Dog" Story: Wanda tells a joke that at first glance seems to be this.
 In the joke, contractor's story ends with him at the edge of insanity, with the only relief being getting rid of the bag of munch.
 Not only is his story not given a proper conclusion, the joke in itself fails to get a punchline, as BoJack notes.
 Until the next one...

 - Comes back in season five after Diane and Mr. Peanutbutter get divorced.
-Diane and BoJack get drunk at his house and she notes how strange it is that this is the first time theyve both been single at the same time, though she quickly backtracks, calling the thought and BoJack gross, though she doesnt seem to mean it
+Diane and BoJack get drunk at his house and she notes how strange it is that this is the first time theyve both been single at the same time and they could kiss now.
+Though she quickly backtracks, calling the thought and BoJack gross, though she doesnt seem to mean it.

 - Show Within a Show: Horsin' Around, Mr. Peanutbutter's House, Excess Hollywoo, and MSNBSea.

 - Sibling Yin-Yang/Polar Opposite Twins: Mr. Peanutbutter's House featured two twin sisters: Zelda and Zoe who were adopted by the titular dog.
 Zelda was a happy-go-lucky extrovert while Zoe was a cynical introvert.
 Their character traits spawn an in-universe meme: "Are you a Zelda or a Zoe?"

 - Signs of Disrepair: After the "D" from the iconic Hollywood sign is stolen (and later destroyed), the region is renamed "Hollywoo".